 While the interior is one of the safest places in the world, there is a need for travellers visiting Guyana’s capital city of Georgetown to take precautions when visiting downtown areas.
 Be extra vigilant when visiting banks or ATMs.
 Visitors are advised to change currency only at legitimate exchanges at hotels or airports and are discouraged from exchanging currency on the street.
 It’s important to be cautious, especially while travelling at night.
 Travel in groups and in general, avoid walking at night and opt to book cabs from designated service providers.
 Avoid travelling around with large amounts of cash, and do not display signs of wealth, such as wearing expensive watches or jewellery.

-Visit the market on down time
+Visit the market in down time

-Former Director of the Guyana Tourism Authority and co-founder of the Global Leaders Network
+Director of the Guyana Tourism Authority

 Suggested places to visit

 Enjoy a calm stroll through the National Park, Botanical Gardens & Zoo or even the Promenade Gardens.
 The intriguing flora and fauna are true highlights.
 The Guyana Seawall is famous for being a cool spot in the city to relax after a long day.
 Or, why not visit the beach discreetly hidden behind the Guyana Marriott Hotel?

 Take a tour of the city and enjoy amazing historical sites, or savor our unique Creole-Caribbean fusion cuisine at the local restaurants such as the Backyard Cafe (an authentic, eco-friendly, locally sourced, in-home dining experience).
 The Walter Roth Museum of Anthropology will take you through the history of our Indigenous people.
 Or consider the National Museum for a more generalised history of Guyana.
 Mashramani, Carnival and Emancipation are just a few cultural events to experience.